joshbegley/nyt-latest/README.md

 `Newcastle United have completed the signing of William Osula from Sheffield United.`\
 https://nytimes.com/athletic/5675576/2024/08/08/william-osula-newcastle-transfer/

-**Tsunami Warning in Effect in Japan After Strong Earthquakes**\
+**Tsunami Warning Issued in Japan After Strong Earthquakes**\
-`The warning was in place for parts of the islands of Kyushu and Shikoku in the south after quakes of 6.9 and 7.1 were reported.`\
+`The advisory was in place for parts of the islands of Kyushu and Shikoku in the south after quakes of 6.9 and 7.1 were reported.`\
 https://nytimes.com/2024/08/08/world/asia/japan-earthquake-tsunami-warning.html

 **Netherlands' Van Rouwendaal wins gold in Olympic marathon swimming**\